pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 - usage of template to follow for the gitlab MRs + the jira tickets.
 Us a much as possible generic model for the processing like that the team will be used and will naturally start to follow those best practices.
 - improve the testability by making a backdoor to test all the different conditional templates in the UI.
 - test the screen with any kind of data, for instance a short text and a long text in order to check the layout responsiveness.
+- extract the conditional templates logic in a component function, for instance if you have to display a text depending on many conditions then make a switch(true) function to handle this.
+In some case if the template is big enough then you can use a ngSwitch in order to render different components.

 ## JOIN AN EXISTING PROJECTS